cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

-The Auth and AuthPSK modes HPKE can be used to construct a lightweight "designated-verifier signature" scheme {{JKR96}}, in the sense that the message is authenticated as coming from the initiator, but the only party who can verify the authentication is the responder (the holder of `skR`).
+The Auth and AuthPSK modes HPKE can be used to construct a lightweight "designated-verifier signature" scheme {{JKR96}}, in the sense that the message is authenticated as coming from the sender, but the only party who can verify the authentication is the recipient (the holder of `skR`).

-To create such a signature, the initiator simply performs a normal HPKE setup in the proper mode, and calls the Seal method on the resulting context with an empty plaintext value and the content to be signed as AAD.
+To create such a signature, the sender simply performs a normal HPKE setup in the proper mode, and calls the Seal method on the resulting context with an empty plaintext value and the content to be signed as AAD.
 This produces an encoded key `enc` and a ciphertext value that contains only the AAD tag.